mnto/sudokuUI/README.md

 # Project Sudoku
-# Date created: 5/26/16

-This project includes a stack data structure to assist backtracking.
-Written in C++
+This project supports user interaction.
+It generates sudoku problems and users can play with it
+Using HTML, CSS, Javascript.
 Files included:
-  - stack.{h, cc} for data structure
-  - sudokuboard.{h, cc} for setting up the board
+  - sudokua.html
+  - sudoku.css
-  - sudokuboard.cc for algorithm
+  - sudoku.js